 We need to be able to do all things.
 We need to be able to walk our path and be able to understand that this was a gift of our Creator to put us on this earth and to breathe into us, each breath, we need to give thanks for our lives.
 We need to watch out for our animal kingdom that was created before us two-leggeds, and we need to take care of them and be the voice for the voices, for they don’t have a voice, as well as the green upon our Mother Earth.
 We need to be that voice.

 We need to stop spiritual blindness.
 Our sacred grounds are being destroyed all over the continent.
 Because we don’t have a steeple in a building called a church, they don’t think these are spiritual places.
-We need to stop the spiritual blindness and to stand up and be that voice, and to try to preserve the things that the Mother Earth has left here for us, and to walk a better path.
+We need to stop the spiritual blindness and to stand up and be that voice and try to preserve the things that Mother Earth has left here for us, and walk a better path.

-I pray that those people out there will hear this message, and to be able to try to do a better way for our water, for our air, and try to bring back the cool burnings to our earth so that we won’t have such awful hot fires anymore to clean off on the ground floor, and to put people hands-on back doing these kind of things.
-It would be a, a far better thing for us if we could band together and be able to preserve the beauty that we have here today.
+I pray that those people out there will hear this message, and be able to try to do a better way for our water, for our air, and try to bring back the cool burnings to our earth so that we won’t have such awful hot fires anymore to clean off on the ground floor, and to put people hands-on back doing this kind of things.
+It would be, a far better thing for us if we could band together and be able to preserve the beauty that we have here today.